 A breathtaking spectacle of nature, the Bijagual Waterfalls are purportedly the tallest of waterfalls in Costa Rica at a staggering 600 feet high.
-Surrounded by the rainforest next to Carara National Park Jungles and hidden behind a canyon, the falls are located among a 300 acres farm owned by a Costa Rican family.
+Surrounded by the rainforest next to Carara National Park Jungles and hidden behind a canyon, the falls are located among 300 acres of farm owned by a Costa Rican family.

-Look for a sign that says Catarata and waterfalls and nearby you will find a friendly local man that will help you with parking and will answer any questions you might have, he keeps the only trail well maintained and will ask for a fee before you walk the trail to the waterfall.
-After the hour-long hike through the jungle past nature, beautiful views and with glimpses of wildlife such as toucans, scarlet macaws, and green poison dart frogs, the Bijagual Waterfalls are an amazing site to see.
-Cool off in the pools at the bottom of the waterfall and relax among the peaceful sounds of nature: these less known waterfalls should be on your Costa Rican itinerary.
+Look for a sign that says Catarata and waterfalls, and nearby you will find a friendly local man that will help you with parking and will answer any questions you might have.
+He keeps the only trail well maintained and will ask for a fee before you walk the trail to the waterfall.
+After the hour-long hike through the jungle past nature, beautiful views, and with glimpses of wildlife such as toucans, scarlet macaws, and green poison dart frogs, the Bijagual Waterfalls are an amazing site to see.
+Cool off in the pools at the bottom of the waterfall and relax among the peaceful sounds of nature: these less-known waterfalls should be on your Costa Rican itinerary.

-- Hours: Open daily 8am-5pm
+- Hours: Open daily 8 am-5 pm

 - Entrance: Adults: $20, Children (under 12): $15, guided tours available for an additional fee